Have you seen Up in the Air? This is me.

 The most obvious liquids that we all carry are shampoo and conditioner.
 For solid options, Deb turns to Lush, which features a treasure trove of solid products.
 I have to admit that I have a few Lush products, but haven’t really broken them out yet.
 I’ve already pulled them out this morning and plan to review them soon, so stay tuned.
 Anyways, of the options at Lush Deb’s favorites are Trichomania Shampoo and Jungle Conditioner.
 Trichomania is a very conditioning shampoo (it is made for dry or curly hair) and Deb says that the scent in very subtle.
 Jungle is Lush’s only solid conditioner, Deb says that it isn’t too heavy and has a subtle fragrance as well.

-After my recent success with Lush’s Tiny Hands, I knew they’d have a solid product that would be a great alternative to body lotion.
+I knew Lush would have a solid product that would be a great alternative to body lotion.
 Deb has a few options that she loves.
 Lush’s body butters are solid bars that you use in the shower and lightly rinse off.
 They come with or without exfoliating grit.
 Deb likes Buffy (exfoliating), Aqua Mirabilis (finer exfoliating bits) and King of Skin (no exfoliation).
 All 3 are oil based moisturizers but don’t leave her greasy afterwards and they all have subtle scents.
 Deb likes to alternate between exfoliating and non-exfoliating versions.
 Lush also has Massage Bars, which are different.
 These are also oil based moisture bars, but are meant to be used after the shower is over.
 Deb felt they were more greasy and with a stronger scent, so not quite right for her.
 I have one of each at home, I’ll test them out and post a review soon.

 Toothpaste is something that I hadn’t expected to be available in a non-“pasty” form.
 Deb likes the Tom’s of Maine dry toothpaste.
 I can’t find it on-line, but it is one of several dry toothpastes that you can find in stores.
 Deb will be trying out the Lush Dirty Toothy Tabs, which she’s heard do foam when used.
 Other dry toothpastes don’t foam and can feel a bit strange (us Americans and our love of the foam that doesn’t do anything!)